cai-peiyuan/mapabc-gl-js/CONTRIBUTING.md

 ## Creating a Standalone Build

-A standalone build allows you to turn the contents of this repository into `mapbox-gl.js` and `mapbox-gl.css` files that can be included on an html page.
+A standalone build allows you to turn the contents of this repository into `mapabc-gl.js` and `mapabc-gl.css` files that can be included on an html page.

 To create a standalone build, run
 ```bash